microbug/docker-cryptostorm-client/README.md

 Contributions, suggestions and bug reports are welcomed.
 Full guidelines are in `CONTRIBUTING.md`.

 ## License
-The contents of this repository are licensed under the MIT license, which can be found in the LICENSE file.
+The contents of this repository (except `update-resolv-conf`) are licensed under the MIT license, which can be found in the LICENSE file. `update-resolv-conf` is licensed under the GPL license, which can be found online.